BubbleCow/bubblecow-documentation/Editorial/Writers/S/Sam Hall/Abyssal Thrum/Chunk 3/Feedback - Abyssal Thrum  - Chunk 3.md

 - I feel that 'cindered man', is his name and, therefore, should be a proper noun - 'Cindered Man'.
 What do you think?
 ## Scene 16 - Baran
 Baran in sewers.
 - This chapter works well.
 I really enjoyed the description of the sewers, it gave teh reader a vivid sense of place.
-My only slight concern is the focus on story and world-building over
+My only slight concern is the focus on story and world-building over plot development, but, honestly, this is just a niggle and nothing worth action.
+## Scene 17 - Kayah
+Kayah outside palace.
+Cindered Man.
+- You need to add in some location description at the start of this chapter.